HansDeLeenheer/Recipes/RecipesEN/VolAuVent.md

 <img src="/Assets/Pictures/VolAuVent_champignons2.png" width="300">

-* Since we ar working with a hot tock, we need to use a cold roux as a binder.
+* Since we are working with a hot tock, we need to use a cold roux as a binder.
 * Mix the flour with the cold butter (I use a food processor) until you get a paste and put aside until the stock is ready.

 <img src="/Assets/Pictures/VolAuVent_roux1.png" height="200"> <img src="/Assets/Pictures/VolAuVent_roux2.png" height="200">

-* Once the stock is ready to go, filer it through a cheesecloth and keep 4 pints.
+* Once the stock is ready to go, filter it through a cheesecloth and keep 4 pints.
-* Bring it to a boil and throw in the meatballs one by one, cook them until they float and then get them out of the pot.
+* Bring it to a boil and throw in the meatballs one by one, cook them until they float, and then get them out of the pot.

 <img src="/Assets/Pictures/VolAuVent_gekookteballekes.png" width="300">

-* Mak sure the stock is on a slow rolling boil and add the cold roux paste in chunks.
+* Make sure the stock is on a slow rolling boil and add the cold roux paste in chunks.
 Now stir properly with a whisk and boil gently for a good 5 minutes until the sauce is thickened.
 * Now it's time to add the cream.

 <img src="/Assets/Pictures/VolAuVent_saus.png" width="300">

 * Your sauce is not ready.
 Eason to taste with salt and pepper and maybe a pinch of nutmeg.
-Add the pices of chicken and meatballs and heat everything through for serving or saving.
+Add the pieces of chicken and meatballs and heat everything through for serving or saving.

 <img src="/Assets/Pictures/VolAuVent.png" width="300">